 Double-wide mobile homes are the middle child, but they are closer to a traditional house in the sense that they are more proportional and offer similar square footage.
 Furthermore, because of this expansive double-wide modular design, there is more room for custom floor plans, and newer models can easily pull off the contemporary open concept design scheme.

 Open concept layouts, or floor plans, typically feature high ceilings, ample natural light, and an overall airy feel.
+Learn the answer to “should I build a house or buy a manufactured home” here.

 One common feature of this particular manufactured design scheme is a connected kitchen.
 Here, the kitchen seamlessly works with other living spaces to create a relaxed environment that is ideal for entertaining and everyday life.
 Open concept design schemes of luxury double-wide manufactured housing also include state-of-the-art bathrooms and plenty of custom storage.
+Learn about how double-wide mobile homes are built here.

 Besides having real contemporary design potential and an abundance of living space, these manufactured homes are reasonably priced.
 Sure, smaller mobile homes are the most inexpensive option here; but if you are looking for a decent amount of living space, then double-wide mobile homes fit the bill.
+Review our tips for buying a manufactured home here.

 If you choose to finance your future double-wide manufactured home, it is now easier than ever.
 Since tiny houses and mobile living have really taken off in the last decade, lenders are far more willing to offer financing.
+Learn more on how to finance a manufactured home here.

 Plus, many manufactured homes start in the mid $30,000s, and go up from there; thus, a mortgage for a $30,000 double-wide, with contemporary features, would be a steal, and definitely more affordable, compared to renting an apartment.